OSI 7-Layer Model

 Full overview

 Networks make distributed systems possible.
 Networking courses cover 7 named layers (physical, data link, network, transport, session, presentation, application in the OSI model; or a flattened 5-layer Internet model) plus 8 specialized topics: socket programming, HTTP and HTTPS, DNS resolution, BGP routing, software-defined networking, network security, congestion control, and content delivery.
-Stanford CS144, MIT 6.829, Berkeley CS168, and CMU 15-441 each spend 13 weeks on these topics with Kurose-Ross or Peterson-Davie as the textbook and Wireshark as the standard packet inspection tool.
+A typical networking course spends 13 weeks on these topics with Kurose-Ross or Peterson-Davie as the textbook and Wireshark as the standard packet inspection tool.

 Where Students Get Stuck